Engee documentation

 CartesianIndex(4, 2) CartesianIndex(4, 2) CartesianIndex(4, 4)

-the distance transform function performs transformation by specified labels.
+The distance transform function performs a transformation based on the specified labels.

 In [ ]: